1988 Iranian legislative election: Electoral system

-The constitution approved in a December 1979 referendum provided for a 270-seat Majlis, with five seats reserved for minority groups including Jews, Zorastrians, Armenians from the north and south of the country and one jointly elected by Assyrians and Chaldeans.
+The constitution approved in a December 1979 referendum provided for a 270-seat Majlis, with five seats reserved for minority groups including Jews, Zorastrians, Armenians from the north and south of the country and one jointly elected by Assyrians.

 The elections were conducted using a two-round system, with the number of candidates progressing to the second round being double the number of seats available.
 Candidates required an absolute majority (at least 50.01 percents of votes) to win a seat in the first round, and plurality to win in the second round.

 Registration and Campaigns

 Around 1,999 candidates registered for the elections, including around 30 women.
 Registration started on 9 March 1988 until 15 March 1988.

 A total of 1666 people were approved and 333 people were disqualified.
 Among those approved were 206 members of the second term of parliament (1984–1988).